 State sovereignty implies the power of the state to legislate for itself and its citizens.
 This shows the supremacy of the state over its people, institution and territory.
-Appadorai succinctly explains this "as the power of the state to make law and enforce the law with all the coercive power it cares to employ".47 But while the power to coerce is one thing, another, equally, important thing is obvious in the question: why do men obey the state?
+Appadorai succinctly explains this "as the power of the state to make law and enforce the law with all the coercive power it cares to employ".
+But while the power to coerce is one thing, another, equally, important thing is obvious in the question: why do men obey the state?
 To properly answer this question, it is pertinent to determine whether the state exists to maximize its citizens' loyalty, solely, or to cater for their welfare as well, apart from their loyalty.
-In other words, does the state differs fundamentally from the society; it is one of the institutions in a society-its legislative arm.
+In other words, does the state define its own good, exclusively, outside that of its citizens?
+We stated that the state differs fundamentally from the society; it is one of the institutions in a society-its legislative arm.
 As such, to what extent ought citizens to obey the state?